Hi, I’m Kirsten.

 Volunteer

-I believe in giving back to our communities and have been truly honoured to bear witness to countless situations where men and women have shown tremendous strength and courage in the face of trauma.
+I believe in giving back to my community and have been truly honored to witness countless moments where individuals have demonstrated immense strength and courage in the face of trauma.

-I was humbled to volunteer at Tri-City Transitions Society, a registered charity offering emergency shelter and support to women and children fleeing family violence and abuse in the Tri-City areas.
-I helped support counselling groups of women affected by various forms of abuse to learn more positive ways to parent, create boundaries in relationships, and increase self-esteem.
+I had the privilege of volunteering at Tri-City Transitions Society, a registered charity that provides emergency shelter and support to women and children fleeing family violence and abuse in the Tri-Cities area.